armchr/armchr/README.md

 - Check API key is valid and not expired
 - Verify API base URL is correct for your provider
 - Ensure model name matches what your API provider supports
-- Review backend logs for API-related errors: `docker logs armchair-explainer`
+- Review backend logs for API-related errors: `docker logs armchair-dashboard`
+- Test API connectivity: `curl -X GET http://localhost:8787/api/health`